Kalkalia Union

 Kalkalia Union (কলকলিয়া ইউনিয়ন) is a union parishad under Jagannathpur Upazila of Sunamganj District in the division of Sylhet, Bangladesh.
 It has an area of 21 square kilometres and a population of 38,000.

 Geography

-Kolkolia Union is located at the north-west of Jagannathpur Upazila.
-It shares borders with Patli Union and Jagannathpur Municipality in the East, Derai Upazila in the west, Dakshin Sunamganj and Chhatak in the north and Chilaura-Haldipur Union in the south.
+Kalkalia Union is located at the north-west of Jagannathpur Upazila.
+It shares borders with Patli Union and Jagannathpur Municipality in the East, Derai Upazila in the west, Shantiganj Upazila and Chhatak Upazila in the north and Chilaura Haldipur Union in the south.
 It has an area of 21 square kilometres.

 Demography

 Kolkolia Union has a population of 38,000.

 Administration

-Kolkolia constitutes the no. 1 union council of Jagannathpur Upazila.
+Kalkalia Union constitutes the no.1 union council of Jagannathpur Upazila.
 It has 9 wards, 34 mauzas, and 39 villages.